7 Creative Intranet Content Ideas for Engaging Your Team

-In addition, boosting workplace morale can help you attract better candidates for open positions in your company and improve retention rates.
+In addition, creating morale boosters at work can help you attract better talents for open positions in your company and improve retention rates.

 Improving employee productivity is at the core of what Assembly does.
-Book a Demo today to discover fantastic work[lace solutions.
+Book a Demo today to discover fantastic workplace solutions.

 An engaged workforce can have a significant impact on productivity and turnover rates.
-In fact, new research shows that 71% of company executives believe that employee engagement is crucial to business success and increases profitability by 21%!
+In fact, new research shows that 71% of company executives believe that employee engagement increases profit by 21%!

 When employees are motivated, they're more likely to put in extra effort when needed and enjoy their work more.
-This means they'll be able to produce more with less effort, saving you money on constantly hiring new people and training them for the job.
+This means they'll be able to produce more with less effort, saving you money on constantly hiring and training new people.

 Happy employees are less likely to quit their jobs because they're satisfied with their positions and the value they bring.
-Team members who feel they're valued will be less likely to leave for greener pastures elsewhere.
+Team members who feel they're valued will be less likely to leave for greener pastures.